-With a thriving esports league and a sequel on the way, Overwatch is still popular—even with over four years under its belt.
+With a thriving esports league and a sequel on the way, Overwatch is still popular—even with over five years under its belt.
 But just how many people are still playing the game?

 Blizzard Entertainment usually remains relatively tight-lipped about the exact number of players Overwatch has.
 But the developer will occasionally release a number to check in with fans.
-In November last year, Overwatch’s lead director Jeff Kaplan mentioned a rough estimate of the player base size at BlizzCon 2019.
+In November 2019, Overwatch’s former lead director Jeff Kaplan mentioned a rough estimate of the player base size at BlizzCon.

 BlizzCon 2019 marked the next step in Overwatch‘s history: Overwatch 2.
 Blizzard revealed the first-person shooter’s sequel during the convention’s opening ceremony and gave fans a brief overview of the upcoming game.